lmelen4/idea-120-responses-lmelen4/project-04-proposal.md

-The content that I want to include in my portfolio is
+The content that I want to include in my portfolio are the projects that I have done in the past.
+I want to be able to show the progress that I have made while taking this class and the coding that I have learned.
+I am going to try to show the little snippets of the projects that I have done.
+I would provide small little folders that will go to the projects that I have done also If I cannot show the whole game then I will provide pictures.
+I want to add a little color as well to my portfolio and just have it pop out.